cosmo-lang/cosmo/README.md

 ## Installation

-Download the [Cosmo Installer](https://github.com/cosmo-lang/cosmo-installer) and run it.
+Download the [Cosmo Installer](https://github.com/cosmo-lang/cosmo-installer/releases) and run it.

 ## Things I Gotta Do

 ### Features
 - Grammar
-  - `try..catch` statements
+  - `try..catch` statements (can't do until you can throw more than just strings)
   - `none` accessing (`hello&.world` evaluates to `none` if `hello == none`)
   - Regexes
   - Enums